 N R Doshi’s Audit and Assurance Service

-Independent auditing must be performed by a reputed auditing firm such as N R Doshi & Partners, which is approved by all the banks of UAE.
+Independent auditing must be performed by a reputed auditing firm in Dubai such as N R Doshi & Partners, which is approved by all the banks of UAE.